 Lots of people think of starting a home business and surely wanting it to pay them a "wage" when all is said and done.

-Many of our friends had prodded me for years to sell my homemade jam and jelly.
-But it costs a lot of money for the fruits and berries.
-It also costs a lot of money for the fruit pectin and sugar.
+Many of our friends had prodded me for years to sell my homemade jam and jelly, but it costs a lot of money for the fruits and berries.
+It also costs a lot of money for the fruit, pectin and sugar.
 My thoughts were, yes, this is a good idea, I make wonderful jam and jelly, but would people want to pay $10 a jar for it?
-I don't think so.
+I didn't think so.

 We started out to save money for ourselves when we bought our old farmhouse seven years ago.
 We have eight children and 16 grandchildren and it was becoming more and more expensive to make enough jam and jelly to supply all of them throughout the year.
 We planted fruit trees, apple, peach, quince, pear and plum.
 We planted strawberries, blackberries, red raspberries and have many black raspberries around our property.
 We have elderberries, grapes and blueberries in the wild within a short drive from us.
 So we started gathering all the fruit that we could get for free.